Keratinocyte stress responses and inflammation

 Treatment of genital lichen planus in women

-An investigator-initiated, double-blinded, randomized, placebo-controlled trial on perioral treatment with the phosphodiesterase 4-inhibitor aprimelast for genital erosive lichen planus in women, assessing the effect on patient-oriented, clinical and immunological measures.
+The study is investigator-initiated, double-blinded, randomized andplacebo-controlled on oral treatment with the phosphodiesterase 4-inhibitor aprimelast for genital erosive lichen planus in 40 women, assessing the effect on clinical, immunohistochemical and patient-registered changes

-PhD project (in planning): Kristin Skullerud, Olafia Clinic.
+PhD project : Kristin Skullerud, Olafia Clinic.
 Main supervisor: Anne Lise Ording Helgesen.
-Co-supervisor: Petter Gjersvik.
+Co-supervisor: Petter Gjersvik, Co-supervisor: Erik Qvigstad.
+Collaborators: Department of Obstetrics and Gynecology, Ullevål Hospital, Norwegian National Advisory Unit on Women’s Health.

 Quality of life in women with genital erosive lichen planus.

-Using three validated questionnaires before and 6 months after vulvovaginal photodynamic therapy, quality of life in women with genital erosive lichen planus will be documented.
+Using three validated questionnaires,, quality of life in women with genital erosive lichen planus will be documented in patients visiting the Vulva Clinic at OUS.

 Project leader: Anne Lise Ording Helgesen.
 Others: Kristin Skullerud, Petter Gjersvik.
 Collaborators: Department of Obstetrics and Gynecology, Ullevål Hospital, Norwegian National Advisory Unit on Women’s Health.

-Effect of somatocogntive therapy vs treatment as usual in provoked vestibulodynia – a randomized controlled trial.
+Effect of somatocognitive therapy vs treatment as usual in provoked vestibulodynia – a randomized controlled trial.

 Provoked vestibulodynia (PVD) is the most common subtype of vulvodynia comprising 65-80% of all cases and affecting around 8-12% of women in the general population.
 The study seeks to validate multimodal physical therapy approach for PVD, and provide further insights into the working mechanisms behind treatment outcomes and predictors of treatment success or failure.